On the relation between dynamic regret and closed-loop stability: MAIN RESULTS

-for all $t\in\mathbb Z_{\geq 0}$ and any constant cost function $L$. \end{assumption}
+for all $t\in\mathbb Z_{\geq 0}$ and any constant cost function $L\in\classCost$. \end{assumption}

 Assumption~\ref{assump:avg_dwell_time} is commonly applied in the literature on switched systems to guarantee stability (compare, e.g., \cite{Liberzon2003}).
 Therein, the constants $N_0$ and $\varphi$ are referred to as \textit{chatter bound} and \textit{average dwell-time}, respectively.
-In our setting, such an assumption is necessary because, if the cost function $L_t$ was allowed to change at every time step, the closed loop could diverge as specified by the constant~$k$ in Assumption~\ref{assump:state_sequence}.
+In our setting, such an assumption is necessary because, if the cost function $L_t$ was allowed to change at every time step, then Assumption~\ref{assump:state_sequence} would not be sufficient to guarantee convergence since the constant~$k$ in Assumption~\ref{assump:state_sequence} is larger than one.
 However, it would be reasonable to assume that the previous bound on $\norm{x_t-\theta_{t_i}}$ does not increase much if $\theta_{t_{i+1}}$ is close to $\theta_{t_i}$, i.e., the new upper bound on $\norm{x_t - \theta_{t_i+1}}$ from Assumption~\ref{assump:state_sequence} specifying the rate of convergence during the interval $[t_{i+1},t_{i+2}-1]$ should depend on $\norm{\theta_{t_{i+1}}-\theta_{t_{i}}}$.
 We conjecture that such an assumption could render Assumption~\ref{assump:avg_dwell_time} unnecessary.
 We leave this problem as an interesting direction for future research.